EAST RUTHERFORD, N.J. -- For about five minutes of the opening quarter of the game, the New York Giants

 However, it was not meant to be as the Philadelphia Eagles

 came out the survivor of a 36-21 decision at MetLife Stadium as Nick Foles

-threw for two touchdowns and led four scoring drives after taking over for an injured Michael Vick
+came off the bench to throw for two touchdowns and lead four scoring drives after taking over for an injured Michael Vick

 's 5-yard touchdown on the Giants' opening possession.